LaudenEller/Better-Portfolios-Client/README.md

 BP is a full stack project that utilizes Python 3.9, a SQLite db with RESTful Django API for the server-side, and React with Reactjs for the client-side.

-I developed this app under less than ideal circumstances, due to a unavoidable circumstances I had been out of school for several weeks leading up to the beginning of the sprint and once things got rolling, I was quickly overcome with brain fatigue and overload.
+I developed this app under less than ideal circumstances, due to unavoidable circumstances I had been out of school for several weeks leading up to the beginning of the sprint and once things got rolling, I was quickly overcome with brain fatigue and overload.
 By the end of each long day, things that had taken me 2 minutes in the morning were taking me 30 minutes after 10 hours of coding.
 It was my first grueling sprint.

 I reached MVP, and a presentable basic CSS within the deadline, and while I didn't get to finish the NSS program with the bang that I had hoped to, this app does pass all the "client's" parameters and I am proud of the work it took to get it passed the finish line.
 In the near future, I hope to add more functionality so there are different classes of users while also improving the graphics.
 Eventually, I would love to hook this app up to an external database and provide links to download the funds' ESG reports and to brokers selling them.